 #1 Understand that Wheat is the Enemy

 The single best idea in the entire Paleo diet is the elimination of wheat.
 All the other ideas combined will not have a greater impact.
 There are different factions in the Paleo community that disagree on certain points.
 They all agree on the health risks of wheat.
-There is even growing concern with many vegetarians on the dangers of gluten.
+There is even a growing concern among many vegetarians about the dangers of gluten.

 #2 Latest In Paleo Episode 39

-The single best hour podcast covering the Paleo diet was episode 39 of LatestInPaleo.
+The single best-hour podcast covering the Paleo diet was episode 39 of LatestInPaleo.
 Angelo Coppola and Mark Sisson cover a lot of material in a short time.
-Listen to it!

 #3 The Primal Blueprint